GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.4.5.md

 Took yet another stab at fixing the elf blood child bug

+Purer/Purest Blooded inheritance got a little easier thanks to @Slertd Daughters sent to be trained by the aelurans return a bit earlier to avoid some edge case bugs thanks to @Slertd If you havent moved the portal, now offered to move capital there when the portal is restored thanks to @Robmart | Northpointed

 Aeluran Matching Making
  - offering already married women
  - "Wants my daughter to marry herself" https://discord.com/channels/1179053540161880074/1225101355606343735